 It was a year ago that we decided we need a modern Internet-enabled CCTV security system.
 We didn’t know much about home security at that point.
-If we were not DIY-enthusiasts, we would have probably gone the Easy-DIY route and bought a pre-packaged camera and NVR kit from the likes of Amcrest, Lorex, or Swann.
+If we were not DIY-enthusiasts, we would have probably gone the Easy-DIY route and bought a pre-packaged IP camera and NVR kit.

 Our Home Security goals were:

 - Be able to monitor multiple cameras in our garden and backyard through a single screen that simultaneously shows multiple camera views.
 This could be from a tablet while indoors and from our mobile phones and laptops remotely.

 - Be able to record motion-detection clips and have the option to at record at least 2 weeks worth of 24/7 video footage automatically

 - Get motion detection alerts by email within seconds of the intrusion.